vblanco20-1/vulkan-guide/docs/chapter-3/push_constants.md

 We can render arbitrary meshes now, but there is not a lot we can do with them.
 We still don't know how to send data from the CPU to shaders outside of vertex buffers.
 While the next chapter will explain the various methods into detail, there is a simple method we can start using immediately: push constants.

-Push constants lets us send a small amount of data (it has a limited size) to the shader, in a very simple and performant way.
+Push constants let us send a small amount of data (it has a limited size) to the shader, in a very simple and performant way.
 Push constants can send data to any shader stage (both vertex and fragment shaders), and are stored in the command buffer itself.

 To use push constants, you first need to set their size (in each stage) when you create a VkPipelineLayout.
 Then, using the command `vkCmdPushConstants`, the data will be embedded into the command buffer, and will be accessible from the shader.
 We are going to use them for transformation matrices, to be able to move objects around and do proper 3d rendering.
 To start, we are going to use it to move the triangle we are rendering.